DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-03-17-telling-candidates-they-have-an-ske-condition.md

 ![Screenshot with the heading 'Study before you start training' followed by content saying the user has a 20 weeks maths course with the tag 'Not yet started'.
 This is followed by content explaining when the user should start their course, that there will be a £175 bursary for the course and to contact the University of Sussex if they have any issues.
 This is then followed by a green button that says 'Select a training provider'.](study-before-training.png)

 On the next page, there is a link to the SKE course directory.
-This is so candidates can go and look at possible options if they're not sure who to choose.
+This is so candidates can go and look at possible options if they’re not sure who to choose.

 Then we show a list of SKE providers to choose from.
 Ideally, this would only show a list of providers that offer a SKE course in the relevant subject.

 ![Screenshot with the heading 'Selecting a training provider'.
 This is followed by a link to the subject knowledge enhamncement (SKE) directory and a radio list of SKE training providers that the user can do their SKE course with.](select-training-provider.png)

-After selecting an SKE provider, there's a screen that tells the candidate what information we would share with that provider to set expectations.
-We're not sure how technically feasible this would be but we wanted to test the concept with users to see if this would be a smoother process.
+After selecting an SKE provider, there’s a screen that tells the candidate what information we would share with that provider to set expectations.
+We’re not sure how technically feasible this would be but we wanted to test the concept with users to see if this would be a smoother process.

-Currently, candidates have to go to the SKE provider's website and fill in another application form.
+Currently, candidates have to go to the SKE provider’s website and fill in another application form.
 Often this form asks for the same information as our service.
 This seems like a waste of time.

 ![Screenshot with the heading 'Confirm training provider'.
 This is followed by content tellng the user what information we will share with the SKE provider which includes their name, email address, phone number and degree and A levels.
 It then says the provider will contact the user followed by a green 'Continue' button.](confirm-ske-provider.png)